 - Use traffic signals as a status for the actual value.
 If the green traffic light is active that the value is great, the red light indicates the weak values.

-- Sparklines are a tiny graph in a worksheet cell that provides a visual representation of your data set.
-For example, you can use sparklines to show trends in a series of values.
+- Sparklines are a tiny graph in a worksheet cell that offers a visual representation of your data set.
+Use sparklines to show trends in a series of values.
 Another useful thing: you can highlight maximum and minimum values easily.
 So, the greatest impacts of sparklines: you can position the chart near its data source.

 - Dynamic Charts: These days, to use dynamic charts is essential if we want to create interactive charts to refresh upon the user’s choice to use this solution automatically.

 - Shapes or conditional formatting shapes: With the use of vector objects, we can create unique buttons and menus.
 Most often applied when navigating between worksheets.
-Good charts and vector elements – when used correctly – can boost your presentation.
+Good charts and vector elements – when used properly – can boost your dashboard.
 The opposite is also true: when used wrong, it’ll break things.

-Your goal is to show the % of candidates who accepted a job offer each month on a chart.
-In the example, you’ll use custom combination charts using doughnut charts – progress circle chart – for displaying key performance indicators.
+Your goal is to show the % of job seekers who accepted a job offer each month on a chart.
+In this tutorial, you’ll use custom combination charts using doughnut charts – progress circle chart – for displaying key performance indicators.

 Tip: Just a few words about the pie charts.
-Pie charts are the most overused graphs in Excel and it’s not the best way to present data.
-In other words, if you want to create better dashboards, eliminate pie charts!
+Pie charts are the most overused graphs in Excel and it’s the worst way to present data.
+In other words, if you want to create better dashboards, get rid of pie charts!

-We love building data visualizations!
+We love working with data visualization!
 Learn how to build a radial bar chart in Excel.
 Okay, let us select the data for the chart!

 Select the data and build your chart